 Because it can be difficult to determine what’s going on, parents need to take signs of borderline personality disorder in their teenagers seriously.
 They should seek a full diagnosis from a doctor or therapist qualified to test for the presence of this mental health disorder.
 From there, a treatment plan for their borderline personality disorder can be determined.

 Borderline personality disorder in teens can show up in several different signs.
 Parents and caregivers should be on the lookout for the following signs and symptoms:

-A teen exhibiting even just a couple of these signs may need an evaluation to see if they have developed a borderline personality disorder and whether or not they need residential treatment..
+A teen exhibiting even just a couple of these signs may need an evaluation to see if they have developed a borderline personality disorder and whether or not they need residential treatment.

 We also treat dual diagnosis, which is the presence of both a mental health disorder and an addiction to drugs or alcohol.
 Our goal is to teach your child to understand their particular challenges and overcome them.
 This allows them to return home with an improved outlook on life and skills to help them enjoy better mental health and sobriety.

-Kids who attend our program receive several benefits that allow them to enjoy fuller, healthier lives.
+Individuals who attend our program receive several benefits that allow them to enjoy fuller, healthier lives.
 The first benefit we provide is giving each young person an assessment so they understand the full state of their mental health.
 This allows our staff to design a program that addresses their specific conditions and needs.

-Because we provide a residential program, this allows each child a calm, homelike place to live while they focus solely on healing themselves.
+Because we provide a residential program, this provides each child with a calm, homelike place to live while they focus solely on healing themselves.
 Without the distractions of daily life, they have a real chance to dig deep and learn how to help themselves and also let others help them.
 We keep the family in the loop so they know exactly how their loved one is doing and how they can help them succeed.